Pirates vs. Cubs Player Props Betting Odds

-Player props are available for Nico Hoerner and Bryan Reynolds, among others, when the Chicago Cubs host the Pittsburgh Pirates at Wrigley Field on Wednesday at 8:05 PM ET.
+Player prop bet options for Nico Hoerner, Bryan Reynolds and others are listed when the Chicago Cubs host the Pittsburgh Pirates at Wrigley Field on Thursday (at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!